Meifeng1510/LuauDocs/Table/Guide/LuauTableLengthInDepth.md

 The function `rehash` (used for re-allocation) is triggered when `newkey` function is called and the following criterias are met:

-- If the key we are currently inserting doesn't exist (the value at index is void, not nil)
+- If the key we are currently inserting doesn't exist (the value at the index is void, not nil)
   - This happens when you are inserting a key into the hash portion, and the key doesn't exist yet.
 - And either
   - The key being inserted is an integer and is equal to `allocatedSize` + 1